Karan Johar: Director

-Initial work, debut and breakthrough (1995–2001)
+Initial work and breakthrough 1995–2001

 Johar entered the film industry as an assistant director and actor on his cousin, Aditya Chopra's Dilwale Dulhania Le Jayenge (1995), which is one of the most successful films to date.

 He made his own directorial debut with the romantic comedy-drama Kuch Kuch Hota Hai (1998).
 The first half of the film centers on a college love triangle between an insensitive boy (Shah Rukh Khan), his tomboyish best friend (Kajol), and the prettiest girl at the college (Rani Mukerji), while the second half centers on the now-widowed boy's attempt to reconnect with his best friend who is now engaged to marry a businessman (Salman Khan).
 The film emerged as a major blockbuster at the box-office and received positive reviews from critics.
 Writing for PlanetBollywood.com, critic Anish Khanna commented that "Johar makes an impressive directorial debut, has a good script sense, and knows how to make a film with S-T-Y-L-E." It won the National Film Award for Best Popular Film Providing Wholesome Entertainment.
 It swept most of the major awards at the 44th Filmfare Awards, including Best Film, Best Director, and all four acting awards.

 Johar achieved his breakthrough with the ensemble family drama Kabhi Khushi Kabhie Gham (2001).
 The film starred Amitabh Bachchan as an egotistical rich industrialist, Jaya Bachchan as his compassionate wife, and Shah Rukh Khan and Hrithik Roshan as their two sons.
 It also featured Kajol and Kareena Kapoor as sisters from a lower-class family who become the love interests of Khan and Roshan respectively.
 The film emerged as Johar's second consecutive major blockbuster at the box-office and received positive reviews from critics.
 Critic Taran Adarsh commented that Johar "confirms the fact that he is the brightest in film firmament.
 The premise [of the film] is simple, but it is the storytelling that deserves the highest marks."
 Kabhi Khushi Kabhie Gham earned him his second nomination for the Filmfare Award for Best Director.